oxyg3nium/oxyg3nium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Ralphc.md

 This code is a part of the Oxyg3nium project and is responsible for running the Ralphc application.
 The Ralphc application is a command-line interface (CLI) tool that allows users to interact with the Oxyg3nium blockchain.

 The code begins by defining the GNU Lesser General Public License under which the Oxyg3nium project is distributed.
-It then imports the `org.alephium.ralphc` package and defines an object called `Main`.
+It then imports the `org.oxyg3nium.ralphc` package and defines an object called `Main`.

 The `Main` object extends the `App` trait, which allows it to be run as a standalone application.
 The `Main` object contains a `try` block that attempts to call the `Cli()` method with the `args` parameter.
 The `Cli()` method is responsible for parsing the command-line arguments and executing the appropriate action.
 The `call()` method is called on the `Cli()` object, which returns an exit code that is passed to the `System.exit()` method.